-Tuition and fee costs can be found in the Tuition and Fees section of the website.
+Tuition and fee costs for legal residents of North Carolina and out-of-state students can be found in the Tuition and Fees section of the website.

 Tuition for Credit Courses

-Registration fees are listed in the non-credit course schedule under each course description.
-Additional fees and payment options are outlined on the Non-credit Registration web page.
+Registration fees are listed in the Continuing Education course schedule under each course description.
+Additional fees and payment options are outlined on the Continuing Education Registration webpage.

 Tuition for Two Community Colleges